ehoang0106/blog/source/_drafts/containerized.md

 ## Encountered Issues

-1. **Selenium Configuration**
-   - Initially struggled with ChromeDriver compatibility
-   - Resolved by using webdriver-manager for automatic driver management
-   - Added necessary Chrome options for headless operation

-2. **AWS RDS Connection**
-   - Implemented proper connection pooling for RDS
-   - Added error handling for database operations
-   - Ensured proper connection closure
-   - Configured security groups for RDS access

-3. **Docker and ECS Setup**
-   - Configured Chrome and ChromeDriver in the container
-   - Optimized container size by cleaning up package lists
-   - Set up proper environment variable handling
-   - Configured container networking for ECS tasks
+One of the first hurdles I encountered was with Selenium configuration.
+I struggled with ChromeDriver compatibility issues, which were quite frustrating at first.
+However, I found a solution by implementing webdriver-manager for automatic driver management.
+This not only resolved the compatibility issues but also made the setup more maintainable.
+I also had to add specific Chrome options to ensure proper headless operation.

+The Docker and ECS setup was another area where I learned a lot.
+I had to figure out how to properly configure Chrome and ChromeDriver within the container, which was tricky at first.
+I spent time optimizing the container size by cleaning up package lists and ensuring proper environment variable handling.
+The container networking configuration for ECS tasks was particularly challenging, but it helped me understand how containers communicate in a cloud environment.

 ## Cost Optimization and Migration to Raspberry Pi